charlesadah123/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This scripts shows varipus permissions that can be done in shell
+Contained in this directory are files with scripts for shell permissions.